adamgryu/unity-history-window/README.md

+# Modern Fork:

+This fork updates the visual style to match modern Unity better.
+It also updates some outdated APIs and adds forward and backward buttons.

 # Unity Selection History Window

 This is a small plugin that keeps a history of the Unity's Editor object selection (it stores in the background) and displays it in a Window to easily access it.

 It is really useful when editing stuff and following a link to an object reference to see some details and then go back to previous selection.

-# FORK:

-This fork updates the visual style to match modern Unity better.
-It also updates some outdated APIs and adds forward and backward buttons.

 # Features